GildasP/jProcessingJS/README.md

 ### Why ?

-Because ProcessingJS is a great tool if you wish to display a Processing sketch online, and it's a great html5 IDE too.
+Because ProcessingJS is a great tool to display a Processing sketch online, and it's a great html5 IDE too.
-But when it comes to integrate a sketch in an ambitious webdesign, it can become really painful.
+But when it comes to integrate a sketch in a complex webdesign, it can become really painful.
 **A processingJS sketch is not responsive at all, nor will it display fullscreen, and just put an html overlay above it and you'll lose all mouse/touch inputs.**
-You may find solutions for all that online, but what if you could do it all with only one Javascript line, directly in your sketch ?
+You may find solutions for all that online, but what if you could do it all with **only one Javascript line, directly in your sketch** ?

 ### What ?

-jProcessingJS is a lightweight Javascript library (3.64 Ko minified), that extends the default ProcessingJS behaviours.
+**jProcessingJS** is a **lightweight Javascript library** (3.64 Ko minified), that extends the default ProcessingJS behaviours.
 It come as a ProcessingJS extension, and allows you to easily :

   * make your sketch **fullscreen**